parrt/msds501/labs/git.md

 ## Getting changes back to github

 Our goal now is to get this file mirrored back to github.
 First, let's verify that github still does not know about the local changes we've made with git on our disk.
-Got to your repo web page, mine is `https://github.com/parrt/learn-git`, and verify that the repo is still empty on github.
+Go to your repo web page, mine is `https://github.com/parrt/learn-git`, and verify that the repo is still empty on github.

 Back on your laptop in the terminal, tell git to push any changes (in this case, our new `README.md` file), to the remote repository at github: